DEWALT DWST17806 TSTAK VI Deep Tool Box

 Good to see a real locking metal latch for a change.

 Can be stored away pretty much anywhere when not in use.

 Don’t expect it to accommodate all your tools.

 Plano refers to this as a “storage case” and we won’t argue with that description.
 The fact that the lid is not on hinges but is clamped down at either end is the first indication that something is up.
 Still, if you can get past the lid you’re going to find plenty to like in the 823-003.
 There’s a pair of removable inner trays, a large comfortable handle, enough room for a power drill, cord and peripherals as well as a most agreeable price point.
-Our handy guide to the best nail guns features more great products like this.
+Our handy guide to the best tool backpacks features more great products like this.

 1 deep and 1 shallow removable tray